rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base_2.5.md

     "type": "string",
     "description": "Optional URL to an image resource, used to display in place of audio/video players."
   },
+  "media": {
+    "type": "string",
+    "description": "Optional URL to an media resource."
+  },
   "image": {
-    "type": "string",
+    "type": "DEPRECATED string",
-    "description": "Optional URL to an image resource, used to display in place of audio/video players."
+    "description": "DEPRECATED Optional URL to an image resource."
   },
   "properties": {
     "type": "object",